Making and registering the application

 As soon as a foreigner expresses the intention to seek protection during a border control at a border crossing point, competent officials will refer him or her to the Reception Centre for Applicants for International Protection, and if necessary determine the time period within which he or she must report to the Reception Centre to lodge the application.

 In practice, a person may express such an intention even after having been found irregularly crossing the state border or at a later stage, during further proceedings related to irregular border crossing.
 After the foreigner has been apprehended and transferred to a police administration or station, the police officer makes a report and hands the person over to officers in charge of irregular migration for further proceedings.
-These police officers will conduct an interview with the foreigner in the police station to determine the person's identity, perform a security check and conduct an informative interview.
-If the foreigner expresses the intention to seek international protection at any stage of this procedure, the procedure will be suspended and the person will have the right to stay in Croatia until a final decision is taken on the application for international protection.
-However, many problems have been reported in the course of 2017, 2018 and 2019 in that regard (see Access to the Territory).
+These police officers will conduct an interview with the foreigner in the police station to determine the person’s identity, perform a security check and conduct an informative interview.
+If the foreigner expresses the intention to seek international protection at any stage of this procedure, the procedure should be suspended and the person will have the right to stay in Croatia until a final decision is taken on the application for international protection.
+However, many problems have been reported since 2017 in accessing the territory and the asylum procedure (see Access to the Territory).

 Border officers, the police station / police administration or the Reception Centre for Applicants for International Protection shall register the applicant in the records of the Ministry of Interior no later than 3 working days from the day the applicant expressed the intention to apply for international protection.
 If the intention was expressed before some other body, the Reception Centre shall register the applicant in the records of the Ministry within 6 working days from the day when he or she expressed his or her intention.
 The authority which undertook registration shall issue a certificate of registration of the applicant in the records of the Ministry.